Tag: Theory of Constraints

 Kanban, process design and unintended consequences

 A few years ago we embarked on developing a complex data acquisition solution to solve a business problem.
 Fast forward to successful project completion.
 On being complimented, one of the lead developers on the project said, “What we deployed was exceedingly simple.
 It wasn’t rocket science”.
-I was reminded of Goldratt’s statement, “… the key to problem solving is to
+I was reminded of Goldratt’s statement, “… the key to problem solving is to accept that any real life situation, no matter how complex it initially looks, is actually, once understood, embarrassingly simple!”
+How true.

 Speed up project delivery using Critical Chain